wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 = Is Worpit secure? =

-Yes.
+Yes!
 We take great care to ensure the integrity of the connection between Worpit and your website.

 All sensitive data is encrypted on our system so it is never human-readable by anyone.

+See the next question for more in-depth explanation.

+= I want more to know more about Worpit plugin security? =

+We take security seriously at Worpit - prevention is far better than cure and we trust when you see what steps we take to ensure the integrity of your website you'll know we taking the biggest steps to secure your site.

+*	Each new plugin install creates a unique secure code that you must supply correctly to add the site to your Worpit account.
+*	When Worpit and your plugin are connected, Worpit creates a unique PIN code, encrypts with an MD5 hash and stores in on your site.
+ONLY attempts to connect to your plugin that supply this correct PIN code will ever be able succeed.
+*	We also take it a step FURTHER - each connection performs a unique hand-shake process (that you wont find in other similar products) between Worpit and your WordPress websites to ensure that no-one else, anywhere, can spoof your WordPress site.
+The plugin will **always** check to ensure that the connection has originated from worpit.com.
+If not, the connection is disregarded completely and immediately.

+= Will the Worpit plugin slow down my site? =

+Not a chance!
+We have the absolute SMALLEST plugin (compared to similar products of this type) around.

+We install only the absolute necessary code, and when you need more, Worpit's unique "Action Pack" delivery system sends just what your site needs.

 = How does Worpit work? =

 With the plugin installed and the connection setup to your own Worpit account, the Worpit system will periodically ask your WordPress website for some information.
-Currently we monitor:
+Currently we check:

 *	WordPress Core update status
 *	WordPress.org Plugins update status